 How does your community feel about prescribed fire and smoke?

-Hilary: In general, the community understands that prescribed fires occur, but they don’t always understand why or how.
+Hilary: The community generally understands that prescribed fires occur, but they don’t always understand why or how.
 Specifically, there can be a disconnect regarding the process of controlled burning and how practitioners can put fire on the ground in a safe and “controlled” manner.

-Kirsten: I think people are both supportive and apprehensive when it comes to prescribed fire and smoke.
+Kirsten: I think people are both supportive and apprehensive regarding prescribed fire and smoke.
 Many people “get it,” but at the same time, have varying levels of trust that prescribed fire practitioners will do it right, i.e., the burn will have minimal negative impacts.